kevgo/text-runner/textrun-shell/README.md

 waits until it finishes.
 As an example, here is a little hypothetical Bash
 tutorial:

-> In Bash, the _echo_ command prints text on the command line.
+> In Bash, the "echo" command prints text on the command line.
 For example, if
 > we run
 >
 > ```